joshborup/signed_and_unsigned_uploads_cloudinary/README.md

 app.listen(port, ()=> console.log(`listening on port ${port}`))
 ```

-then make your endpoints so you can pass a signature to your front end that will allow you image to have access to your cloudinary account. you will place this in either your server file or controller based on your file setup
+then make your endpoints so you can pass a signature to your front end that will allow your image to have access to your cloudinary account. you will place this in either your server file or controller based on your file setup

 ```
 app.get('/api/upload', (req, res) => {